kevando/chaz.co/questions.md

 ---
-layout: moments
-title: Frequenly Asked Questions About Empathy
+title: Common Questions
 ---

+{%- include header.md -%}

 ### What is the difference between empathy ans sympathy?